Several positions available spanning Glacier-Ice/Ocean Interactions

 The postdocs will work under the mentorship of Principal Investigators of Dr. Jonathan Nash, Dr. Meagan Wengrove, and Dr. Erin Pettit (each post doc will have a primary supervisor depending on their field of expertise).

-The positions are renewable for a second year, so long as the postdoctoral scholar remains within five years from receipt of their doctoral degree*; reappointment depends on performance and continued funding availability and is at the discretion of the Principal Investigator and the OSU Office of Postdoctoral Programs.
+The positions are renewable for a second year, so long as the postdoctoral scholar remains within five years from receipt of their doctoral degree*; reappointment depends on performance and continued funding availability and is at the discretion of the Principal Investigators and the OSU Office of Postdoctoral Programs.
 Stipend and benefits conform with postdoctoral scholar standards at OSU (http:// gradschool.oregonstate.edu/postdocs).

 Responsibilities: